ruslansavchuk/kubernetes-the-hard-way/docs/02-kubelet.md

 ```

 The main configuration parameters here:
-- --container-runtime-endpoint - linux soket on which containerd listed for the requests
+- --container-runtime-endpoint - linux socket on which containerd listed for the requests
 - --file-check-frequency - how often kubelet will check for the updates of static pods
 - --pod-manifest-path - directory where we will place our pod manifest files

-After our service configured, we can start it
+After our service is configured, we can start it
 ```bash
 {
   sudo systemctl daemon-reload